 Believe it or not, maximising your hard-earned cash at the garage starts way before you make that booking.
 Whether you’re in need of a scheduled, log-book service or taking it to get a diagnosis and repair, knowing your car inside and out will be a big help.

 Your mechanic relies on you to describe any potential issues to diagnose and fix the problems.
-If you can’t tell them exactly what’s happening and when, they may go on a costly search in the wrong direction.
+If you can’t tell them exactly what’s happening and when, they may go on a costly search in the wrong direction – which could leave you wondering ‘how much does it cost to service a car’ when things add up unexpectedly.

 Our tip?
-Treat your car like a good friend and pay attention to what she’s telling you.
-Make note of any smoke, noises or rattles in the engine and write down when it happens (i.e. when you start her up), what action you were doing (i.e. turning a corner or braking), how often it occurs and when the problem started.
+Treat your car like a good friend and pay attention to what its telling you.
+Make note of any noises or rattles in the engine including when it happens (i.e. when you start it), what action you were doing (i.e. turning a corner or braking), how often it occurs and when the problem started.

 Take notes on your phone (while parked!) or keep a pad and paper in the glove box.
 Don’t try to guess the cause of the problem; leave that to the pros and just give them the facts.